John Franklin Carll Award for Distinguished Professionals

 In 1875, Carll published strip logs from nine Pennsylvania wells, and he used them for correlation purposes in much the same manner as they are employed today.
 His work also confirmed the theory that oil sands lie in lens-shaped masses, not in continuous belts, and that oil does not occur in underground pools or lakes, but in pores of sandstone.
 Carll’s invention of the static pressure sand pump, a removable pump chamber, and an adjustable sleeve for piston rods were of significance to the petroleum industry.
 Present day geologists often refer to Carll’s reports for data on the early oil industry.

-The John Franklin Carll Award, established in 1956, recognizes contributions of technical application and professionalism in petroleum development and recovery.
+The John Franklin Carll Award for Distinguished Professionals, established in 1956, recognizes contributions of technical application and professionalism in petroleum development and recovery.
 The Carll Award may be given to a nonmember of the Society.View past recipients.

 The conditions of eligibility are as follows: